Leviik21/alx-low_level_programming/0x00-hello_world/README.md

- a script that generates the assembly code (Intel syntax)
+a C program that prints exactly